thiagocbarreto/thiagocbarreto/README.md

 # About Me
-👯 I’m looking to collaborate on any front-end related library
+👯 I’m looking to collaborate on a front-end related library

 🌱 I’m currently learning web3 and E2E testing (Cypress)